kasthack-labs/kasthack.AutoTagging/README.md

 <your query>
 ```

-* Now your DBAs and devops can easily deal detect sources of problematic queries.
+* Now your DBAs and devops can easily detect sources of problematic queries and deal with them.

+## How does it work

+* Source generator that mirrors all dapper methods, adds `[Callel(MemberName|FilePath|LineNumber)]` parameters to these methods, and prepends them to queries.